lrotermund/blog/content/posts/mastering-microservices.md

 ### What are micro front-ends, and why should you use them?

 Rightly, most (front-end) developers wonder at this point why they should use micro front-ends.
-Usually it is enough and sufficient for a project to write a React or Angular based
+Usually it is enough and sufficient for a project to write a React, Angular or Vue based
 {{< abbr "SPA" "single-page application" >}}.
 So why the supposed mental overhead of splitting it up into parts/ modules as well?
 Isn't it enough to split the back-end?